palantir/tslint/.github/ISSUE_TEMPLATE/bug_report.md

 ### Bug Report

+_Note: TSLint is now deprecated in favor of ESLint.
+Bug reports which deal with security vulnerabilities, TypeScript compatibility, or ESLint migration workflows may be considered; other requests are likely to be declined.
+See [the roadmap](https://github.com/palantir/tslint/issues/4534) for more details._

 - __TSLint version__:
 - __TypeScript version__:
 - __Running TSLint via__: (pick one) CLI / Node.js API / VSCode / grunt-tslint / Atom / Visual Studio / etc